Why Are Laptops More Expensive Than Desktops?

 Not only is there an extra cost in designing an efficient heat sink and fan assembly that is compact enough, but often they contain heat pipes that are sealed in a partial vacuum and contain an inner wick and some fluid.

-This adds a layer of complexity to the heat sink and the materials, thus increasing the cost to manufacture it.
+This adds a layer of complexity to the heat sink and the materials, thus increasing the cost of manufacturing it.

 Modern laptops have changed to using an M.2 SSD as a primary drive.
 This is good, seeing an SSD doesn’t suffer from the shortcomings of mechanical drives and delivers outstanding levels of performance.

-Laptop hard drives are smaller and more compact (2.5 Inch vs 3.5 Inch for desktops).
+Laptop hard drives are smaller and more compact (2.5 Inches vs. 3.5 Inches for desktops).